AnggaR96s/Reforestation/README.md

-## What do you call a fashionable lawn statue with an excellent sense of rhythmn?
-A metro-gnome
+## Why do wizards clean their teeth three times a day?
+To prevent bat breath!